Polygyny: Libido

 Some analysts have posited that a high libido may be a factor in polygyny, although others have downplayed its significance.
 The sex drive as a factor in some Asian cultures was sometimes associated with wealthy men and those that were adjunct to an aristocracy, although such libidinal perceptions were at times discarded in favor of seeing polygyny as a factor of traditional life.
 For example, many sub-Saharan African societies view polygyny as essential to expand their progeny and kinship, a practice of high cultural importance.
 In this case, it would be hard to determine whether the origin was that of high libido, as polygyny would be practiced regardless.
 Other explanations postulate that polygyny is a tool used to ward off inclinations towards infidelity.
-In Edith Boserup's 1970 article on the study of Sub-Saharan African polygyny, higher incidences of adultery and prostitution where recorded in regions where polygyny was practiced, but delayed by males.
+In a chapter comparing Sub-Saharan African polygyny, Boserup (1970) comments that in regions where polygyny is practiced, but for demographic and economic reasons must to be delayed for males until older ages, higher incidences of adultery and prostitution are expected to be present.